Treatments > Oral Cancer & Tumor

 FAQ

-What are the early signs of oral cancer?
+Q1.
+What are some initial symptoms of oral cancer?

 You may feel some pain after surgery.
 It’s normal.
 We give you medicine to make it easier.
 Most people say it’s less painful than they thought.